 Preparing for Your Move

-The logistical side of relocating to New South Wales follows a familiar sequence regardless of where you are coming from: secure housing before or immediately after arrival, transfer any professional licenses if your occupation requires it, register your vehicle and update your driver’s licence within the timeframe required by local law (typically 30 to 90 days for new residents), and register to vote at your new address.
-Connecting with community organizations, sports clubs, neighborhood associations, or professional networks early in the process can dramatically accelerate the sense of belonging.
-In many parts of New South Wales that have grown rapidly over the past decade, a significant proportion of the population has relocated from elsewhere, which means that being new to the area is genuinely normal — and that the infrastructure for meeting people and building a life from scratch is well established.
+The logistical side of relocating to New South Wales follows a familiar sequence regardless of where you are coming from: secure housing before or immediately after arrival, transfer any professional licences if your occupation requires it, register your vehicle and update your driver’s licence within the timeframe required by local law (typically 30 to 90 days for new residents), and register to vote at your new address.
+Connecting with community organisations, sports clubs, neighbourhood associations, or professional networks early in the process can dramatically accelerate the sense of belonging.
+In many parts of New South Wales that have grown rapidly over the past decade, a sizeable proportion of the population has relocated from elsewhere, which means that being new to the area is genuinely normal — and that the infrastructure for meeting people and building a life from scratch is well established.